launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

             var apiInstance = new FeatureFlagsApi();
-            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var featureFlagKey = featureFlagKey_example;  // string | The feature flag's key.
-The key identifies the flag in your code. var featureFlagApprovalRequestId = featureFlagApprovalRequestId_example;  // string | The feature flag approval request ID var featureFlagApprovalRequestConfigBody = new FeatureFlagApprovalRequestConfigBody(); // FeatureFlagApprovalRequestConfigBody | Create a new feature flag approval request (optional)
+            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var featureFlagKey = featureFlagKey_example;  // string | The feature flag's key.
+The key identifies the flag in your code. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var scheduledChangeId = scheduledChangeId_example;  // string | The id of the scheduled change

             try
             {
-                // Delete an approval request for a feature flag apiInstance.DeleteFeatureFlagApprovalRequest(projectKey, environmentKey, featureFlagKey, featureFlagApprovalRequestId, featureFlagApprovalRequestConfigBody);
+                // Delete a scheduled change on a feature flag in an environment. apiInstance.DeleteFlagConfigScheduledChanges(projectKey, featureFlagKey, environmentKey, scheduledChangeId);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling FeatureFlagsApi.DeleteFeatureFlagApprovalRequest: " + e.Message );
+                Debug.Print("Exception when calling FeatureFlagsApi.DeleteFlagConfigScheduledChanges: " + e.Message );
             }
         }
     }